vac-mmis/GUI4PDT/README.md

 - Reach the tool by default at [localhost:5173](http://localhost:5173/) or just have a look in the frontend console.

 ### Static Mode
+If you do not want to use a separate backend server, it is possible to save all data in a file and provide the tool with a single HTTP server.
+We call this variant Static Mode.
 - Make the following changes to the `.env` file inside the `/frontend` directory
     - VITE_STATIC_MODE=true
 -   VITE_BASE_PATH="/path/to/server"